halpeter/matplotlib-analysis/README.md

 ## Data Analysis

-The code and results of the following can be found here at Pymaceuticals/pymaceuticals.ipynb
+The code and results of the following can be found [here](Pymaceuticals/pymaceuticals.ipynb)

 * Cleaned the data by merging the two csv files into one DataFrame and and removing any duplicate timepoints.